-Garbage collection is a contracted service.
-Staff are reviewing options as an increase of \$40,500 has been reflected in the budget for 2023.
+Garbage collection is a contracted service which has been renewed for 2023.
+An increase of \$40,500 has been reflected in the budget for 2023.

 Waste Disposal includes revenue generated from the landfill and the associated costs of operations of this site.
 Staff have not proposed any changes to the fee structure at this time, but it is currently under review.
-Cost savings have been reflected in operating costs of \$23,902, which will bring the budget more in line with actual costs.
+Cost savings have been reflected in operating expenses of \$23,902, which will bring the budget more in line with actual costs.

-Recycling has identified cost savings in operating costs of \$34,710 which will bring the budget more in line with actual costs.
+Recycling has identified cost savings in operating expenses of \$36,058 which will bring the budget more in line with actual costs.